GenomiqueENS/toulligQC/README.md

         Plots a boxplot of reads quality

     channel_count_histogram
-        Plots an histogram of the channel count according to the channel numbe
+        Plots an histogram of the channel count according to the channel number

     read_number_run
         Plots the reads produced along the run against the time(in hour)